hackrack/javascript/week_3/d4/notes/interview_tips.md

 problem that you didn't consider.
 Don't panic!
 Adjusting to change and thinking on the fly is part of the test.

+### Be Able to Predict How Code will Behave

+On some interviews, like App Academy's technical interview, you will not be able to run any code, so you must be able to predict how your code will behave and foresee any bugs (remember those annoying "What Would JavaScript Do" exercises?
+:stuck_out_tongue_winking_eye:).
+Writing code without running it sounds scary, but realize that code Bootcamps are not looking for perfection.
+The point of an interview is to get insight into how you think and solve problems.
+You will not be nitpicked for small errors.
+The important aspect is the overarching strategy used and your thought process!
+That being said, your goal is to be an absolute cream of the crop applicant, so strive to write working code every time!

+Starting now, as you code, try to predict how your code will behave before running it.
+Proofread your work using only your eyes.
+Practice makes perfect!

 ### Communication

 Many bootcamps emphasize collaborative work in their curriculum.
 A bootcamp interview